 - You should have good diving skills and buoyancy before starting practicing UW photography.
 The most important skill to master is buoyancy control – not only for getting good steady shots but also for protecting the reef.
 Using a camera can be distracting, and it can be too easy for a new diver to crash into the reef, or worse, float to the surface without knowing it.

 - You have to decide on what camera you are going to use a waterproof compact or SDLR camera, also you have to choose the type of the required accessories such as Underwater camera housing, dome port, wide and/or macro lenses, wet lens, and the external lighting source (strops).
-The underline terms mentioned above are discussed in the few coming paragraphs.
+The underlined terms mentioned above are discussed in the few coming paragraphs.

 What is underwater camera housing?